ManarAbdulrahman/Level-3-project/README.md

 `make up`

-You will asked to enter the DockerHub creds to make secrets to push images to dockerhub repo.
+You will be asked to enter the DockerHub creds for makeing a secret to push the images to dockerhub repo.
  After this step, the services will be created and deployed to test, then to production phases.